Hydra-Chain/hydragon-core-contracts/docs/APRCalculator/IAPRCalculator.md

 function disableGuard() external nonpayable
 ```

-anables the RSI bonus and Macro factor updates again
+Enables the RSI bonus and Macro factor updates again

 *only governance can call this function*